pc0m/Butterscotch-Windows/README.md

 <h1 align="center">🥧 Butterscotch 🥧</h1>

 > This is a modified version of Butterscotch made specifically for Windows, with WINDOWS specific features.

-> This version also contains small optimizations and a full built in executor for running GameMaker code live without having to edit the data.win file
+This version also contains small optimizations and a full built in executor for running GameMaker code live without having to edit the data.win file.
-> The executor is still in beta and will be converted to ImGUI when complete.
+The executor is still in beta and will be converted to ImGUI when complete.

 <!-- Badges, about the GitHub repository itself -->
 <p align="center">